madneal/gshark/README.md

 # GShark [![Go Report Card](https://goreportcard.com/badge/github.com/neal1991/gshark)](https://goreportcard.com/report/github.com/neal1991/gshark)

 This project is based on [x-patrol](https://github.com/MiSecurity/x-patrol).
-It is utilize to scan sensitive information in github or local repos.
+It can be utilized to detect the sensitive information based on keywords with custome rules.

 ## Config

-The configuration can be set according to app.ini.
-Hence, it is suggested the rename app-template.ini file to app.ini.
+The configuration can be set according to app-template.ini.
+You should rename it to app.ini to config the project.

 ```
 HTTP_HOST = 127.0.0.1